Novopolotsk State Musical College

 In 1997, the college opened a special department for talented children, providing individual progress for each child.
 The department often launches fund-raising programmes to continue its financing and development.

 The college has eight departments, and subjects include musicology (leading to the qualification of professor), brass and percussion, piano, orchestral string instruments and chamber ensemble, chorus conducting, folk chorus, folk instruments (bayan, accordion) and string folk instruments.

-It is currently directed by Alexander Ivanovich Kondratyuk.
+The current director is Alexander Ivanovich Kondratyuk.
 In its 40 years, it has produced over 2,000 students.
 Amongst its teachers are Galina Malykh, Marina Starostenkova and Mikhail Ivashkin.